Mirror Symmetry and Level-rank Duality for 3d $\mathcal{N} = 4$ Rank 0 SCFTs: Introduction

 In this paper we introduce a family of 3d $\CN=4$ rank 0 SCFTs $\CT_{N,k}$ for positive integers $N, k$ that extends the family of theories $\CT_k = \CT_{1,k}$ recently discovered by the third author \cite{Gang:2023rei}, see also \cite{Gang:2018huc} where the so-called minimal rank 0 SCFT $\CT_{\textnormal{min}} = \CT_{1,1}$ first appeared.
 The SCFTs $\CT_{N,k}$ are realized in a similar fashion to \cite{Gang:2018huc, Gang:2023rei} by deforming a Lagrangian $\CN=2$ theory and flowing to the IR; see Section \ref{sec:TNk} for more details.
-We also introduce a second family of 3d $\CN=4$ SCFTs $\ol{\CT}_{N,k}$ and propose a novel instance of 3d mirror symmetry for these rank 0 SCFTs: \be \textnormal{3d mirror symmetry:} \qquad \CT_{N,k} \longleftrightarrow \ol{\CT}_{k,N} = (\CT_{N,k})^\vee \ee Boundary VOAs for topological twists of $\CT_k = \CT_{1,k}$ were recently proposed in \cite{Gang:2023rei} and \cite{Ferrari:2023fez}: the $A$ twist is modeled by the non-unitary minimal model $M(2,2k+3)$ and the $B$ twist is modeled by the simple affine VOA $L_k(\fosp_{1|2})$.
+We also introduce a second family of 3d $\CN=4$ SCFTs $\ol{\CT}_{N,k}$ and propose a novel instance of 3d mirror symmetry for these rank 0 SCFTs. \be \textnormal{3d mirror symmetry:} \qquad \CT_{N,k} \longleftrightarrow \ol{\CT}_{k,N} = (\CT_{N,k})^\vee \ee Boundary VOAs for topological twists of $\CT_k = \CT_{1,k}$ were recently proposed in \cite{Gang:2023rei} and \cite{Ferrari:2023fez}: the $A$ twist is modeled by the non-unitary minimal model $M(2,2k+3)$ and the $B$ twist is modeled by the simple affine VOA $L_k(\fosp_{1|2})$.
 Due to the non-perturbative nature of the deformation used to realize $\CT_{N,k}$, at present it is not possible to directly verify these proposals and these boundary VOAs were deduced indirectly, \emph{e.g.} by computing (super)characters and modular data by way of supersymmetric localization.
 In Sections \ref{sec:osp} and \ref{sec:Wmin} we extend this analysis to $\CT_{N,k}$, leading us to the following proposal: line operators are modeled by modules for \be \CV^A_{N,k} = W^{\textnormal{min}}_{k-\scriptstyle{\frac{1}{2}}}(\fsp_{2N}) \ee in the $A$ twist and \be \CV^B_{N,k} = L_k(\fosp_{1|2N}) \ee in the $B$ twist.
 Finally, in Section \ref{sec:mirrorBC} we consider the mirror boundary conditions for $\ol{\CT}_{k,N}$ and describe consequences thereof.

-In the remainder of this introductory section we illustrate two interesting mathematical conjectures raised by our analysis.
+In the remainder of this introductory section we illustrate two interesting mathematical results indicated by our analysis.
 The first is a collection of conjectural refined $q$-series identities coming from the various physical realizations of these VOAs and their modules.
-The second consequence we describe is a collection of conjectural level-rank dualities that come from our mirror symmetry analysis.
+The second consequence we describe is a collection of level-rank dualities that come from our mirror symmetry analysis.
 We end with some further questions raised by our analysis.